csavage5/CMPT-383-Project/README.md

     username: cmpt383project@gmail.com
     password: demoAccount

+This demo account *may* display a blank list when the "List your top artists" option is selected (depends when this is graded), since the account hasn't been active long enough for Spotify to generate a list of top artists.
+If you have your own personal Spotify account, you're welcome to use it.

-It will authenticate with whichever account is currently logged into Spotify on your web browser.
+It will authenticate with whichever account is currently logged into Spotify on your web browser, and will present a Spotify login web page if no account is logged in.

-In case Spotify wants extra verification when you log in, the linked email credentials:
+In case Spotify wants extra email verification when you log in, the linked email credentials:

     email:    cmpt383project@gmail.com
     password: demoAccount